 We created a complete guide to this in our article Why Do Narcissists Gaslight but they do it to remain in control of the relationship, to destroy the victim’s perception of themselves, and to protect their own sense of self from being contradicted.
 When a narcissist gaslights they are able to control the victim’s reality.
 This allows them to manipulate the victim into justifying, rationalizing, and normalizing the abuse.

 In our article What Does Gaslighting Do to the Victim we took a deeper dive into the fallout of gaslighting but what makes it so powerful is its versatility.
-It can manifest in nearly every single narcissistic behavior pattern imaginable and there are six different types of it that we’ve outlined in a short video down below.
+It can manifest in nearly every single narcissistic behavior pattern imaginable and there are five different types of it that we’ve outlined in a short video down below.

 A Short Video About the Different Types of Gaslighting